mhornstein/medical-data-streaming-pipeline/installation.md

    ```bash
    wsl
    ```
-   which will start the default WSL distribution, which is typically Ubuntu if you have it set as default.
    If you have multiple distributions and want to start a specific one, use:
    ```bash
    wsl -d Ubuntu
    ```

+Please do not forget to update the new WSL ip in Kafka server as explained above for the new wsl instance.

 ## Additional References